King's Calendar Academic Newsletter - Archaeology and the Bible No.13

 The King's Calendar is a very simple approach to Biblical Chronology.
 It substitutes a value of 336 days for every year listed in Scripture.
 As far as the Divided Kingdom is concerned, when you use this 336 day year value, the synchronisms actually work.
 To see how effective this method is, SEE:Appendix 5: Diagrammatic Reconstruction of Israelite History from 936 to 586 BCE

 Because it is a mathematical system, the King's Calendar must abide by certain mathematical rules, the most important of which, is that if you change any date for any day, month, or year every other day, month, or year is effected and must also change.
-It's like a 'domino effect'.
+It's like a 'domino effect.'
 Chronological references cannot be 'forced' to fit, and nor can they simply be ignored or 'compressed' as is the usual case with historians and archaeologists.
+(Continued at bottom of the page.)

 'Secret of Qumran' Variance with History!